The one thing you MUST keep in mind.

 Fast forward to the unthinkable, un-laughable scenario of a child mimicking the actions of an addicted parent, and you have a glimpse of my worst nightmare come true.

-Don't think for a minute that I don't feel the weight of having modeled that death trap for her, or that I don't wish we were just talking about a few colorful words.
+Don't think for a minute I don't feel the weight of having modeled a death trap for her, or that I don't wish we were talking about a few colorful words.

-While the phenomenon of second-generational drug use is little understood, we do know that some 30 million Americans struggle with substance abuse or alcoholism, and over 8 million kids live with at least one addicted parent.
+While the phenomenon of second-generational drug use is little understood, we do know that 19.7 million American adults (aged 12 and older) battled a substance use disorder in 2017. substance abuse or alcoholism, and one in five children live with at least one addicted parent.

 And children of alcoholics specifically are four times more likely to become alcoholics themselves.